wise-old-man/wise-old-man/.github/contributing/server-guide.md

 ## Environment Variables

-Copy the example files to configure the development server
+Copy the example files to configure the development server, by running the following command on your terminal:

 ```
 cp .env.example .env && cp .env.test.example .env.test